kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 ### Naming Conventions

 We will not use naming for discovery due to limitations related to naming.
-Naming is for human readability and logical linking between Job, Workload, and PodGroup.
+Naming is for human readability and logical linking between Job, `Workload`, and `PodGroup`.
 Because discovery does not depend on it, the naming pattern can be changed in later releases if needed.

 Following prior-art in [Deployment](https://github.com/kubernetes/kubernetes/blob/master/pkg/controller/deployment/sync.go#L560-L568), the naming convention can be as follows: